zxcalc/pyzx/doc/api.rst

 Below is listed the documentation for all the supported functions, classes and methods in PyZX.
 Some functionality of PyZX is still experimental or not well-tested (like the ZH-diagram interface and rewrite rules), so it is not listed here.

+Consider also looking at the `AllFeatures notebook <https://github.com/zxcalc/pyzx/blob/master/demos/AllFeatures.ipynb>`_ for demonstrations of many of this functionality in practice.

 Graph API
 ---------
 ZX-graphs are internally represented by instances of classes that implement the methods of :class:`~pyzx.graph.base.BaseGraph`.
 These methods are listed below.
 The only complete implementation currently is :class:`~pyzx.graph.graph_s.GraphS`.